 After 4 years of protection in west London embassy, Julian is apparently facing the heat due to the mounting pressure from British taxpayers who are lobbying to end the protection.
 Taxpayers claim that every day about $14,000 is being spent on Julian’s security installed outside his house.
 In the last three years, reportedly, $18 million dollars taxpayers money has been used to provide a security to Julian.

 When we are talking about Julian Assange, we can not miss out some interesting facts about WikiLeaks, either.
 Here are three:

 i) WikiLeaks is a project of the Sunshine Press and an independent global group of people with a long-standing dedication to the idea of a free press and the improved transparency in society and not a front for any intelligence agency or government despite a rumour to that effect.

 ii) WikiLeaks has been victorious over every legal (and illegal) attack, including those from the Pentagon, the Chinese Public Security Bureau, the Former president of Kenya, the Premier of Bermuda, Scientology, the Catholic & Mormon Church, the largest Swiss private bank, and Russian companies.

 iii) WikiLeaks has released more classified intelligence documents than the rest of the world press combined.

 iv) Funded by donations, Wikileaks received an average of 20,000 euros a month from just PayPal alone in 2010 and had gone up to roughly 1,000 euros a day by mid-2013.

 Proving every year could be new, he seems to be living up to his stepfather, Brett Assange’s description of him, as the “sharp kid who always fought for the underdog“.
-And as he gets to being 45, we wish he remains the revolutionary visionary he is, inspiring many more bold entrepreneurial ventures striving to make this world corruption-free.
+And as he gets to be 45, we wish he remains the revolutionary visionary he is, inspiring many more bold entrepreneurial ventures striving to make this world corruption-free.